datalad-handbook/book/docs/basics/101-106-nesting.rst

 and feature of DataLad datasets: *Nesting*.

 Within DataLad datasets one can *nest* other DataLad datasets arbitrarily deep.
-We for example just cloned one dataset, the ``longnow`` podcasts, *into* another dataset, the ``DataLad-101`` dataset.
+We for example just installed one dataset, the ``longnow`` podcasts, *into* another dataset, the ``DataLad-101`` dataset.
 This was done by supplying the ``--dataset``/``-d`` flag in the command call.